 But who are we, really?
 Like, who would you be working with?
 Well, in many ways we’re all as different from each other as our vast readership.

 Our owner Nick is obsessed with bikes (though only recently, but don’t mention that).
 Lindsey, our long-time store manager (and likely winner of the most tattoos contest), can’t stop talking about her bulldog, Bubba, who sometimes gets to hang out at the office.
-Chase, in our advertising department, loves running, craft beer, and has toured the world as a musician.
+Jake, in our advertising department, loves running, craft beer, and has toured the world as a musician.
 Brian, our veteran ad sales guru, loves boating and hockey (and has the hair to match).
 Our designer, Hleeda, has an adorable online sticker shop called Unicorn Eclipse.
 Taylor, another designer, loves all things fantasy – don’t challenge her on Lord of the Rings knowledge.
 Andy, our bookkeeper and office manager, is a big fan of both the Packers and ice fishing (a Wisconsinite through and through).
 James, our events and listings editor, has the “tallest” hair of us all, and plays the role of staff “gamer geek” on demand.

 We could go on, but you get the idea.
 (And if you do want more, click on over to our staff page to read bios on the whole gang!)
 The point is, we’re a varied bunch of locals, but we all share at least one common interest – working toward a better future for not only ourselves and our company, but for the collective whole of our community.

 We’re lucky in that as a highly public organization, our friends, family, and neighbors see the things we make and do every day, because nearly everything we create is shared with and consumed by this community.
 So we get to hear and feel people’s appreciation for what we do all the time.